Muladi Upazila

-Muladi (মুলাদী) is an Upazila of Barishal District in the Division of Barishal, Bangladesh.
+Muladi (মুলাদী) is an upazila of Barishal District in Barisal Division, Bangladesh.

 Geography

 Muladi is located at 22.9153°N 90.4150°E. It has a total area of 261.02 km2.
-It borders Gosairhat Upazila on the north, Barisal Sadar Upazila on the south, Hizla and Mehendiganj Upazilas on the east and Kalkini, Gournadi and Babuganj Upazilas on the west.
+It borders Gosairhat Upazila on the north, Barisal Sadar Upazila on the south, Hizla and Mehendiganj Upazilas on the east, and Kalkini, Gournadi, and Babuganj Upazilas on the west.

 History

-Following the Conquest of Bakla in the early 17th-century, Emperor Jahangir awarded parts of Chandradwip to Ulfat Ghazi for his participation, and these areas became the Nazirpur pargana of Bakla.
+Following the Conquest of Bakla in the early 17th century, Emperor Jahangir awarded parts of Chandradwip to Ulfat Ghazi for his participation, and these areas became the Nazirpur pargana of Bakla.
 His son, Syed Qutb Shah, first settled in the village of Terachar in present-day Muladi.
-He was renowned for his Muslim missionary activities across Barisal, Madaripur and Bagerhat.
+He was renowned for his Muslim missionary activities across Barisal, Madaripur, and Bagerhat.
 He also dug reservoirs and ponds and built mosques for the welfare of locals.
-A large pond was excavated by Syed Qutb Shah in Terachar but has now been submerged with the Arial Khan River.
-Qutb Shah subsequently migrated to Nalchira due to the unsafe conditions in Terachar and his descendants continued to hold influential positions in the history of Barisal for several centuries.
+A large pond was excavated by Syed Qutb Shah in Terachar but has now been submerged by the Arial Khan River.
+Qutb Shah subsequently migrated to Nalchira due to the unsafe conditions in Terachar, and his descendants continued to hold influential positions in the history of Barisal for several centuries.

 Demographics

-According to the 2011 Bangladesh census, Muladi Upazila had 38,394 households and a population of 174,775, 18.5% of whom lived in urban areas.
+According to the 2011 Census of Bangladesh, Muladi Upazila had 38,394 households and a population of 174,775, 18.5% of whom lived in urban areas.
 11.1% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 56.0%, compared to the national average of 51.8%.
+The sex ratio was 1,117 females per 1000 males, and the literacy rate (age 7 and over) was 56.0%, compared to the national average of 51.8%.

-The people of Muladi are 98.12% muslim,1.86% Hindu.

 Main occupations

-51.17% of the population work in agriculture, 20.67% as agricultural labourers, 3.18% as wage labourers, 7.52% in commerce, 7.13% in services, 2.5% in fishing and 7.83% in other occupations.
+51.17% of the population work in agriculture, 20.67% as agricultural labourers, 3.18% as wage labourers, 7.52% in commerce, 7.13% in services, 2.5% in fishing, and 7.83% in other occupations.

 Land use

-Cultivable land covers 26159.45 hectares and fallow land 237.56 hectares; single crop 42%, double crop 50% and treble crop land 8%.
+Cultivable land covers 26,159.45 hectares and fallow land 237.56 hectares; single crop 42%, double crop 50% and treble crop land 8%.
 74% of cultivable land is under irrigation.